 \section{System Model}

-We consider a point-to-point narrowband massive \ac{MIMO} system operating at a high carrier frequency $f$ with a corresponding wavelength $\lambda$, e.g., \ac{mmWave} and \ac{THz}.
+We consider a point-to-point narrowband massive \ac{MIMO} system operating at a high carrier frequency $f$ with a corresponding wavelength $\lambda$, e.g., in \ac{mmWave} and \ac{THz} bands.
 As shown in Fig.~\ref{fig:NFchannel}, the \ac{BS} is equipped with a \ac{ULA} of $N_{\rm b}$ antennas with antenna spacing $d_{\rm b}=\frac{\lambda}{2}$.
 The \ac{MS} is equipped with a \ac{ULA} of $N_{\rm m}$ antennas with antenna spacing $d_{\rm m}=\frac{\lambda}{2}$.
 The corresponding array apertures are $D_{\rm b}=(N_{\rm b}-1)d_{\rm b}$ and $D_{\rm m}=(N_{\rm m}-1)d_{\rm m}$, respectively.
 Moreover, the \ac{BS} employs a hybrid array architecture with only $N_{\rm rf}$ \ac{RF} chains, where $ N_{\rm rf} \ll N_{\rm b}$.
 We assume that the \ac{MS} employs a fully digital array architecture, as the MS typically has a smaller number of antennas than the BS, i.e., $N_{\rm m}< N_{\rm b}$.
-The MS-BS distance is assumed to be greater than $d_{\rm Fn}$, where $d_{\rm Fn}=0.62\sqrt{D_{\rm b}^3/\lambda}$ is the {\em Fresnel distance} separating the reactive and radiative \ac{NF} regions~\cite{selvan2017fraunhofer}.
-Accordingly, the MS operates primarily in the radiative NF region of the BS array~\cite{kosasih2024finite,tang2023line}.
+The MS-BS distance is assumed to be larger than $d_{\rm Fn}$, where $d_{\rm Fn}=0.62\sqrt{D_{\rm b}^3/\lambda}$ is the {\em Fresnel distance} separating the reactive and radiative \ac{NF} regions~\cite{selvan2017fraunhofer}.
+Accordingly, the MS primarily operates in the radiative NF region of the BS array~\cite{kosasih2024finite,tang2023line}.
 For sufficiently large distances, the MS may also enter the FF region of the BS array.

-In the following, we present the NF channel model between the \ac{BS} and the \ac{MS}, which reveals how the instantaneous channel response depends on the MS's position and orientation.
+In the following, we present the NF channel model, which reveals how the instantaneous channel response depends on the MS's position and orientation.
 To enable the BS to track channel variation induced by MS mobility, we further describe the state transition model that characterizes the time-varying trajectory of the MS pose, and the uplink observation model under the BS's hybrid array architecture.